Requirements for divorce and annulment

-Two courts deal with family law in BC, Provincial Court (also called Family Court) and Supreme Court.
+Two courts deal with family law in BC: Provincial Court and Supreme Court.
 But only Supreme Court can make divorce orders under the Divorce Act.
-If you want a divorce, you must sue in Supreme Court.
+So that’s where you must start a court action if you want a divorce.

 Collusion or connivance

-If you try to deceive the court, the court will not grant a divorce.
+If you try to trick the court, the court won’t grant a divorce.
 Collusion is when spouses plan to lie to the court to get a divorce order.
-It can be either in an affidavit or through testimony.
-For example, if a couple agree they will lie about the date of separation in order to speed up the divorce.
+This can happen either in an affidavit or by way of oral statements made in court.
+An example is when a couple agrees they will lie about the date of separation to speed up the divorce.

-Forgiving your spouse’s conduct may prevent a divorce from being granted.
+Forgiving your spouse’s conduct may prevent a divorce from being granted on the grounds of adultery or cruelty.
 Condonation is when one spouse has approved of the other spouse’s adultery or cruelty.

 Insufficient child support

-Before granting a divorce order, a judge must be satisfied appropriate arrangements have been made for the financial support of the children.
-Most of the time, this means that child support is being paid in the amount required by the Federal Child Support Guidelines, either under a court order or a separation agreement.
-Our information on child support (no. 117) has more on this.
+Before granting a divorce order, a judge must be satisfied that reasonable arrangements have been made for the financial support of the children.
+This usually means that adequate child support is being paid.
+(That is, the support payments meet the level required by the Federal Child Support Guidelines, either under a court order or a separation agreement.)
+See our information on child support.

-An annulment means that, according to the law, you and your partner were not actually married.
-If the court declares an annulment, then it is unnecessary to get a divorce.
-A divorce is a court order which ends a valid marriage.
+An annulment means that, by law, you and your partner aren’t actually legally married.
+If the court declares a marriage annulled, you don’t have to apply for a divorce.
+While an annulment ends an invalid marriage, divorce ends a valid marriage.

 Effect of annulment

-If the court annuls a marriage, it is as if the marriage never happened.
+If the court annuls a marriage, it’s as if the marriage never happened.

-The law about the annulment of foreign marriages is complicated.
-You should speak to a lawyer who deals with annulments in the country you are dealing with if you want to annul a foreign marriage.
+The law around foreign marriage annulment is complicated.
+If you want to annul a foreign marriage, you should speak to a lawyer who deals with annulments in the country where the marriage occurred.

 Some religions allow for religious annulments.
-These annulments do not legally annul a marriage or divorce people.
-The people remain married until a court declares an annulment.
+These annulments do not legally cancel a marriage or divorce people.
+The couple stays married until a court declares an annulment.

 The time to get a divorce varies.
-It depends on how long it takes to settle the various issues that need to be resolved: parenting arrangements, child support, spousal support, and division of family property and debt.
+There may be many family law issues such as parenting arrangements, child support, spousal support, and division of family property and debt.
 All these issues must be resolved before a court will make a divorce order, except in special circumstances.

-Once the various issues are resolved, a divorce can take three to six months to finalize, depending on what steps have already been taken and how busy the court registry is.
 It may be faster if an application for divorce is done through a court hearing.
-If you have a legitimate reason to speed up the process — for example, you are getting remarried — you should speak with a lawyer.
+If you have a legitimate reason to speed up the process — for example, you’re getting remarried — you should speak with a lawyer.